Ways to Give

 Many people find that the protection offered by life insurance policies is no longer needed later in life.
 At that time, a life insurance policy can become an ideal tool for charitable giving.
 A few steps need to be taken to donate a life insurance policy.
 You start by irrevocably assigning your insurance policy to the FM Area Foundation and naming the Foundation as the sole beneficiary.
 You can make annual tax-deductible contributions to cover the policy's annual premium.
 Or, if the policy is paid up, you will receive an immediate tax deduction in an amount equal to the policy's cash surrender value.

-Giving through your estate plan enables you to maintain control of your assets during your lifetime and possibly give more than you ever thought you could.
+Making a planned gift through your estate plan enables you to maintain control of your assets during your lifetime and possibly give more than you ever thought you could.
+To learn more visit our planned giving site.

 These are examples of common ways to give, but there are many philanthropic vehicles.
-Our expert staff will work with you and your advisor to create effective approaches specifically designed for your unique giving and financial situation.
+Our expert staff will work with you and your advisor to create effective approaches specifically designed for your unique giving and financial situation, whether it is a gift today or a planned gift in your will.

 Ways to Give - A Comparison